Web Player API

 // Get definition for a numeric attribute with constraints

-const sizeDef = app.getAttributeDefinition("pixelateFilter#1", "size");
+const sizeDef = player.getAttributeDefinition("pixelateFilter#1", "size");

 console.log(`Type: ${sizeDef.type}`);